Delayed sleep phase disorder: Mechanism

-People with the disorder who try to live on a normal schedule cannot fall asleep at a "reasonable" hour and have extreme difficulty waking because their biological clocks are not in phase with that schedule.
-Non-DSPD people who do not adjust well to working a night shift have similar symptoms (diagnosed as shift-work sleep disorder).

 Genetic factors

 Researchers in 2017 linked DSPD to at least one genetic mutation.
 The syndrome usually develops in early childhood or adolescence.
 An adolescent version may disappear in late adolescence or early adulthood; otherwise, DSPD is a lifelong condition.
 The best estimate of prevalence among adults is 0.13–0.17% (1 in 600).
 Prevalence among adolescents is as much as 7–16%.

 In most cases, it is not known what causes the abnormality in the biological clocks of DSPD patients.
-DSPD tends to run in families, and a growing body of evidence suggests that the problem is associated with the hPer3 (human period 3) gene and CRY1 gene.
+DSPD tends to run in families, and a growing body of evidence suggests that the problem is associated with the hPer3 (human period 3) gene and the CRY1 gene.

 For people who may have a circadian period significantly longer than 24 hours, a differential diagnosis may be warranted.

 Diagnosis

-DSPD is diagnosed by a clinical interview, actigraphic monitoring, and/or a sleep diary kept by the patient for at least two weeks.
+DSPD is diagnosed by a clinical interview, actigraphic monitoring, or a sleep diary kept by the patient for at least two weeks.
 When polysomnography is also used, it is primarily for the purpose of ruling out other disorders such as narcolepsy or sleep apnea.

 DSPD is frequently misdiagnosed or dismissed.
 It has been named as one of the sleep disorders most commonly misdiagnosed as a primary psychiatric disorder.
-DSPD is often confused with psychophysiological insomnia; depression; psychiatric disorders such as schizophrenia, ADHD or ADD; other sleep disorders; or school refusal.
+DSPD is often confused with psychophysiological insomnia, depression, psychiatric disorders such as schizophrenia or ADHD, other sleep disorders, or school refusal.
 Practitioners of sleep medicine point out the dismally low rate of accurate diagnosis of the disorder, and have often asked for better physician education on sleep disorders.